 - While the vegetables are simmering, dissolve the cornflour in the cold milk (I found this easiest using a whisk).

-- When the vegetables are soft, carefully transfer the mixture to a blender, and blend until smooth (I used my trusty Optimum 9400!).
+- When the vegetables are soft, carefully transfer the mixture to a blender, and blend until smooth.
 Return the soup to the pan, and add the milk mixture.
 Stirring regularly, cook over a gentle heat for a few more minutes until the soup has thickened up to your desired consistency.
 Check the seasoning (I added a lot more black pepper!), and serve topped with fresh parsley if desired.